BTemplates Blog

 Where:

-• Title – Is the title you want for this widget.
+• Title is the title you want for the widget.

-Example: The Follow by Email widgets don’t have a field to add a description, to add one, we can write the following in the title field:
+Example: To add a description to the Follow by Email widget, write the following in the title field:

 SUBSCRIBE-desc:Subscribe for Free to get all newest tutorials and lessons.

-Note: The email subscription gadget was removed by Blogger but the description for gadgets follows this logic.
+Note: The email subscription gadget was removed by Blogger, but the description format for gadgets remains the same.

 Blockquotes